harrison-broadbent/td-calculator/README.md

 # Ferocia Take Home Test — Term Deposit Calculator

 > React web app for a term deposit interest calculator, developed as a take-home developer assessment for Ferocia.

-The calculator is a React app, using create-react-app as a starting point.
+A React app, using create-react-app as a starting point.
 TailwindCSS is used for component styling.

 ## Running the app